 5. Client reviews and approves translated terminology.
 Again, if client has personnel in target markets who review material before publication, they should participate.

 6. LSP creates final glossary and inserts it in the translation technology and other linguistic assets to be used.

 Tip: Coordinate your SEO with your localization efforts to save time and money.
-While many SEO companies perform global search analysis, few have the experience and capacity to accurately research and vet terms in every language and market.
+While many global SEO companies perform global search analysis, few have the experience and capacity to accurately research and vet terms in every language and market.
 Working with an established, full-service LSP gives you the ability to combine the research phase to cover keywords and other crucial terms in any language or market in the world.

 To remain current, your glossary should be updated periodically based on new content and reviewer recommendations from your team.
 It resides in the LSP’s translation management system (TMS) or translation productivity platform along with other assets.